UbiquityRobotics/learn/programming_your_robot/verification.md

 At this time if you have on your smartphone some sort of WiFi network scanner you will see a ubiquityrobotics WiFi with last 4 digits being a unique hex value.

 You will also see this HotSpot show up on your laptop and will be able to connect.
 Read [HERE](https://learn.ubiquityrobotics.com/connecting) for more.

+### I2C Bus Devices
+The I2C bus on the host CPU needs to be able to communicate to a few devices on the MCB.
+There is an I2C excpander at addr 0x20 and RealTime clock chip at address 0x6F.
+If there is a OLED display loaded on P2 it is at 0x3c.
+We should stop the motor node then run i2cdetect which is part of i2c-tools package.

+    sudo systemctl stop magni-base.service
+    sudo i2cdetect -y 1

+The above command will output 8 lines each with 16 possible hex addresses.
+We want to note that it detected 20 as well as 6f.
+If an OLED display is loaded you may also see 3c.
+After this test you may restart magni-base service

+    sudo systemctl start magni-base.service

 ### Basic Movement Tests:
    - The first Test is a Firmware Only test: With no WiFi connected, have the red 'ESTOP' switch in the 'out' position and the black main power switch pushed in so the Magni is totally off.
 Then push the black main power switch which will turn on main power.
 At this point the main power switch will be in the 'out' position.